Tips for Email Success in the Engagement Economy

 3.)
 Humanize The “From” Address

 We already know that sending from a “no-reply” alias is bad for deliverability and sends a bad message to customers.
 Fortunately, that practice is mostly dead in B2B.

-Sending from a general marketing@ or newsletters@ alias is better, but even if it’s monitored, it’s not likely the most inviting setup for a response.
+Sending from a general [email protected] or [email protected] alias is better, but even if it’s monitored, it’s not likely the most inviting setup for a response.
 When the from address is human, people are much more inclined to respond naturally.
 Take for instance this email for the Marketo Summit VIP event.
 It’s sent from Kevin Lau, a real person.
 It includes his email signature, and as the reader, I feel like I have the option to reply with questions or to engage.

 Sending from a single person’s real alias is not always feasible at scale.
 But, there are other options to humanize your from address: